-It goes without saying then, that a business with a history of superior earnings is more valuable than its less profitable industry peers.
+It goes without saying then, that a business with a history of superior earnings commands a higher value than its less profitable industry peers.
 Investors delight in companies posting a healthy profit while enjoying the benefits of a protected market niche.
 Think exclusive supplier contracts, major customer agreements, or innovative technology covered by patents that keep the competitors out.

 Unsurprisingly, most business owners would like to put their best foot forward by showing outstanding financial results.
-The situation gets even more interesting if the company is privately owned.
+And the situation gets even more interesting if the company is privately owned.

 Public companies must disclose their financials – warts and all

-In the developed market economies, publicly traded companies are required to report their financial performance regularly.
+In the developed market economies, publicly traded companies must report their financial performance regularly.
 This way the investors are aware of what is going on and better able to assess the risks and likely returns on their share of the business.

 Standards abound to make sure you can run an ‘apples to apples’ comparison – from GAAP and IFRS financial reporting guidelines to quarterly and annual reports detailing the current and anticipated business risks.
 The law looks after the investors who are not business insiders.

 Key benefit of standard financials reporting – consistent valuation multiples

 So when you talk about a measure of business earnings, say EBITDA or Net Income, all public companies report the numbers in the same manner.
 To compare the value of your investment in one firm, you can develop a number of valuation multiples.
 For example those relating the business enterprise values to your favorite financial performance metric.
 Say hello to the price to earnings (P/E ratio), price to EBITDA, gross revenues or net sales.
 You get the idea.